stsievert/swix/docs/_build/html/_sources/ndarray.txt

 .. autoclass:: ndarray
    :members:

-initing
+Initing
 -----------
 This is a file, not an actual class.

 .. autoclass:: initing
    :members:

-helper functions
+Helper functions
 -----------------
 .. autoclass:: helper_functions
     :members:

-operators
+Operators
 ------------
 This is a file, not an actual class.

 .. autoclass:: operators
     :members:

-simple math
+Simple math
 ---------------------
 This is a file, not an actual class.

 .. autoclass:: simple_math
     :members:

-complex math
+Complex math
 ---------------------
 This is a file, not an actual class.